Southern theater of the American Revolutionary War: The Carolinas

-Failed attempts at British East Florida
+East Florida

 Patriots in Georgia attempted several times to defeat the British garrison that was based at Saint Augustine in British East Florida.
-This garrison actively supported the activities of Loyalists who fled there from Georgia and other southern states, and were responsible for raiding cattle and other supplies in southern Georgia.
-The first attempt was organized by Charles Lee after he took command of the Southern Department, but sputtered out when he was recalled to the main army.
+This garrison actively supported the activities of Loyalists who fled there from Georgia and other southern states and were responsible for raiding cattle and other supplies in southern Georgia.
+The first attempt was organized by Charles Lee after he took command of the Southern Department but sputtered out when he was recalled to the main army.
 The second attempt was organized by Georgia Governor Button Gwinnett (who as a representative of Georgia to the Continental Congress, was one of the signatories (first signature on the left) on the United States Declaration of Independence) with minimal help from the new commander of the Southern Department, Robert Howe, in 1777.
 This expedition also failed.
 Gwinnett and his militia commander, Lachlan McIntosh, could not agree on anything.
 Some Georgia militia companies made it into East Florida, but they were checked in the May Battle of Thomas Creek.

 The last expedition was in early 1778.
 More than 2,000 Continentals and state militia were raised for the effort, but it also failed due to issues of command between Howe and Georgia governor John Houstoun.
 A brief skirmish at Alligator Bridge in late June, combined with tropical diseases and command issues in the Patriot forces, left East Florida firmly in British hands for the war's duration.

-British campaign in the South
+Southern Strategy

-The Loyalist question
+Loyalist support

 In 1778, the British again turned their attention to the South, where they hoped to regain control by recruiting thousands of Loyalists.
 Their belief in widespread Loyalist support was based on the accounts of Loyalist exiles in London who had direct access to the British Secretary of State for America, George Germain.
 Keen to recover their lands and be rewarded for their loyalty to the crown, these men realized that the best way to convince the British to undertake a major operation in the South would be to exaggerate the level of potential Loyalist support.

-As a group, they had great influence on the British ministers in London.
+As a group, Loyalists had great influence on the British ministers in London.
 In addition, there were strong business, trading and family ties among some Loyalists and the British in London.
 The British operated under the expectation that they would find substantial support for their actions, if only they liberated the right areas.
 While in South Carolina, Cornwallis wrote in a letter to Clinton that "Our assurances of attachment from our poor distressed friends in North Carolina are as strong as ever."
 For the most part, this assumption was incorrect, as Cornwallis soon realized as the campaign progressed.